 Some of us may have read about, and many of the folks here who are lawyers may have had experiences with, the fact that folks have been discharged from a criminal charge in the civil system because of their rights not being followed in an appropriate and correct manner.
 Yet we could probably agree that the people might be guilty.
 However, the rules are meant to protect all of us who might be charged unjustly.
 The weakness is not so much a mistrust for the armed forces because we have none.
 The piece is about the safeguards for the individuals.
 We need to consider whether their rights under the charter have been waived.
 There is a lot of evidence to say that is not the case.
 When people sign on the dotted line to say that they intend to come and work on behalf of whomever, they have not waived those rights as individuals under the charter.
 Therefore, how do we work with those pieces?

 My friend from St. John's East has been working on this file for a while now.
 I have to thank him for the opportunity to go and sub for him from time to time when he is elsewhere.
 I have had the great pleasure to hear what folks have commented on this.
 That was the intent that this side had in proposing amendments.
 We were pleased the government took hold of the amendment on summary conviction.
-The other amendment is around this sense of the Vice Chief of Defence Staff and how he or she might instruct an investigation.
+The other amendment is around this sense of the Vice Chief of the Defence Staff and how he or she might instruct an investigation.

 In the past we have seen where instructions in a civil investigation can go sideways if it looks as though it is not being done in an open, transparent and fair manner.
 In civil society we then hear the traditional phrase that it is a whitewash because there is no faith in the system.
 It is not good enough for a system to function, especially a criminal justice system.
 It must be seen to function not only effectively but fairly and justly, otherwise it is deemed to not be working at all, regardless of who is inside it.

 That is the piece we are trying to get the government to see.
-It is not the case that we cannot trust the Vice Chief of Defence.
+It is not the case that we cannot trust the Vice Chief of the Defence Staff.
 I do not believe my friend from St. John's East has ever said that.
 From this side, I have heard a number of my colleagues talk about the great faith they have in the defence department and the men and women who serve in it and the honour they carry forward.
 The issue is one of how we make the system such that people look at it and deem it to be fair, just and transparent enough so they can say that it works.

 I suggest that not everybody who is charged is actually guilty.
 We get what the parliamentary secretary has called the live fire exercise, which is a situation where we are engaged in hot theatre.
 Those are two particularly unique circumstances where one would hope the training of the military police officers would not enter into.
 However, let us assume they did not know there was a live fire at Gagetown, Petawawa, or wherever in the country.
 Would they expect the commanding officer to say that there was a live fire?
 We would expect that to happen.
 The issue then would they could not go in until, rather than they could not go in at all.
 The problem with a command not doing it at all perhaps becomes not seeing justice done fairly.